shumchi/shumchi.github.io/_posts/2019-12-08-Gitbook-and-Notebook.md

 ---
 layout: post
-title:  "All Gitbooks and Notebooks"
+title:  "List of Gitbooks and Notebooks"
-date:   2019-12-09
+date:   2019-11-08
-excerpt: "You can find some types of books and notebooks I wrote here"
+excerpt: "You can find some types of books and notebooks I wrote here."
-author: Chi Shen
 project: true
+tag:
+- Gitbook
+- Notebook
+comments: true
 ---